The Ghost Ship: Plot

 Tom Merriam (Russell Wade), a young merchant marine officer, joins the crew of the ship Altair.
 At first, all seems well and Merriam bonds with the captain, Will Stone (Richard Dix).
 The ship, already shorthanded due to the death of a crew member before it left port, almost loses another ("the Greek") when he develops appendicitis.
 Taking direction over the ship's radio, the captain is to perform the appendectomy, but he is unable to make the incision.
 Instead, Merriam successfully removes the sailor's appendix, but – feeling he should be loyal to the captain and spare him embarrassment – swears the radio operator to secrecy.
 Afterward, the captain has a self-serving explanation for his failure.

-One of the crew, Louie (an uncredited Lawrence Tierney), tells the captain he should pull in to port and take on new crew.
-The captain says, "You know, there are captains who might hold this against you, Louie."
-Shortly after, the captain closes the hatch to the chain locker with Louie inside, and Louie is crushed to death by the chain.
+One of the crew, Louie, tells the captain he should pull into port and take on new crew.
+Shortly after the captain closes the hatch to the chain locker.
+Louie is inside, and crushed to death by the chain.
 Merriam believes that Captain Stone, who is obsessed with authority, did it intentionally.
-When they dock at the fictional Caribbean island of "San Sebastian" (which had appeared in RKO's I Walked with a Zombie—another Lewton production—and later in RKO's Zombies on Broadway), Merriam attempts to expose the Captain's madness at a board of inquiry.
+When they dock at the fictional Caribbean island of "San Sebastian" Merriam attempts to expose the Captain's madness at a board of inquiry.
 The crew all speak favorably of the captain, including the Greek, who credits the captain with saving his life.
 Merriam states his intention to leave the Altair.

-After the inquiry, the captain admits to a female friend (Edith Barrett, who had appeared in I Walked with a Zombie) that he fears he is losing his mind.
+After the inquiry, the captain admits to a female friend (Edith Barrett) that he fears he is losing his mind.
 Soon after, Merriam is involved in a fight in port and knocked unconscious.
 One of his former shipmates – unaware that he has left the Altair – brings the unconscious man back aboard ship before the vessel departs.
-Merriam wakes up on the ship and fears that the pathologically insane Captain Stone may now attempt to kill him, a fear that is only reinforced when the captain, referring to the young officer's accusations, says, "You know, Mr. Merriam, there are some captains who would hold this against you."
+Merriam wakes up on the ship and fears that the pathologically insane Captain Stone may now attempt to kill him.